*NEW* Consultation on Intermediary Services for Descendants and Relatives of Adopted People

 If records still exist the adoption agency may be able to provide background information and also an intermediary service if you are hoping to trace and contact birth relatives of the deceased adopted person.
-They may also wish to use their discretion under regulation 15 of the Adoption Agency Regulations 1983 to disclose identifying information such as the descendant’s birth name.
-If you are able to obtain your descendents birth name and other relevant information, then this will enable you to search through public records to locate members of your descendant’s birth family.
+They may also wish to use their discretion under regulation 15 of the Adoption Agency Regulations 1983 to disclose identifying information such as the adopted person’s birth name.
+If you are able to obtain the adopted person's birth name and other relevant information, then this will enable you to search through public records to locate members of their birth family.
 If the adoption agency has closed down then the adoption records would have been transferred to either another voluntary adoption agency or to the local authority where the adoption agency was based.
 The Locating Adoption Records database on the ASR website can help you to locate the information you need.

 I have a copy of my mother’s small birth certificate but it only shows her adoptive names so how can I get a copy of her original birth certificate?